 The Institute for the Study of French-Australian Relations (ISFAR) was founded in 1985.
 ISFAR conducts research and serves as a resource centre in all areas of French-Australian relations – historical as well as contemporary – and in the sciences and technology as well as in the humanities.

 The Institute organises a number of scholarly, educational and cultural events each year.
 Its meetings and colloquia cover a wide range of activities, reflecting its members’ broad range of interests.
 Its publication, The French Australian Review (formerly Explorations), published twice yearly, records the results of research on French-Australian connections.

 ISFAR is a non-political, non-profit, cultural and educational organisation.
 Its committee includes representatives from Victoria’s universities and other institutions active in the field of French-Australian relations.
-It has a continuing link with the French Studies Programme in the School of Languages and Linguistics of the University of Melbourne and its journal has an International Advisory Board.
+It has a continuing link with universities across Australia and its journal has an international Advisory Board.

 Annual subscription is available for individual / library, family and students.
 Members receive The French Australian Review, and notices to events organised by ISFAR and associated organisations.